 This Slow Cooker Beer Pulled Pork is easy to prepare, feeds a crowd, tastes delicious and is a little bit lighter than traditional recipes.
-Perfect for winter months and entertaining.
+Perfect for winter months and entertaining or for when you’d like to feed a crowd in the summer!
+Great for Father’s Day!

 Last year my best friend hosted a little get together around holidays.
 She had a wonderful and delicious spread waiting for us on the dining table: cheeses, smoked salmon rillette, veggies, dips, and for the main event a big bowl of sweet and smokey and savoury pulled pork that she made in her slow cooker.
 She told me that it was the famous Dr Pepper pulled pork from Pinterest.